ILDaviz/opencart-snippets-davidev/README.md

 # Opencart Snippets for VScode by [davidev.it](https://davidev.it)

-🐷 This VSCODE extension is for OpenCart 🙋‍♀️ developer which has a collection of OpenCart snippets.
+🐷 This VSCODE extension is for OpenCart 🙋‍♀️ developer which has a collection of 🛒 OpenCart 🖇 snippets.

 ## Documentation

 PHP page supported snippets:

--📁 occ : It creates new Controller class
+- 📁 occ : It creates new Controller class
--📁 ocm : It creates new Method or function
+- 📁 ocm : It creates new Method or function
--📁 occm : It creates new starter Model class
+- 📁 occm : It creates new starter Model class
--📁 ocmail : It creates new group mail
+- 📁 ocmail : It creates new group mail
--📁 ocpagination : It create pagination option
+- 📁 ocpagination : It create pagination option
--📁 ocresponsejson : It create response json
+- 📁 ocresponsejson : It create response json
--📁 ococbreadcrumbs : It create breadcrumbs
+- 📁 ococbreadcrumbs : It create breadcrumbs

+- 🗃 snippet engine auto-complete element.
+- 🗃 snippet library auto-complete element.

 ## Release Notes